 Community ownership can help to secure a local service or amenity (such as a community hall or a public open space), at a time when local authorities are looking to make economies.
 Local authorities can sell an asset at less than full market value where this would support a use that brings social, economic or environmental benefits for the area.
 Of course, such transfers are not without their challenges.
 Community groups may need support and advice to help them make a success of their project, and to ensure that it remains viable through changing circumstances.

-English Heritage, along with the Heritage Lottery Fund, the National Trust, the Architectural Heritage Fund, the Prince's Regeneration Trust and the Development Trust Association's Asset Transfer Unit have come together to commission new guidance, which is available as a download from the right-hand side of this page.
+English Heritage, along with the Heritage Lottery Fund, the National Trust, the Architectural Heritage Fund, the Prince's Regeneration Trust and Locality have come together to update the 2011 guidance document, Pillars of the Community: the transfer of heritage assets.

-This guidance outlines the process for asset transfers, both from a local authority and community perspective.
+The updated Pillars of the Community guidance outlines the process for asset transfers, both from a local authority and community perspective.
 It is accompanied by a number of case studies showing what can be achieved.
-These can be accessed from the menu on the left-hand side of this page.
 A summary version of this guidance is also available.

-If you have any queries about the guidance or the case studies (including any suggestions for additional examples) please contact us at: firstname.lastname@example.org.
+If you have any queries about the guidance or the case studies (including any suggestions for additional examples) please contact email@example.com